 Acceptance Insurance specializes in providing auto insurance for people who struggle to get coverage from other insurance companies.
 This includes drivers who require an SR-22 insurance certification, most commonly after a DUI or driving without insurance.
 It also takes on "high-risk" drivers, such as those who are very young or old, anyone with multiple recent accidents and those with low credit.

 Overall, Acceptance Insurance is a poor choice for most, as it has higher-than-average monthly costs, even for higher risk driver types the company specializes in.
 Furthermore, Acceptance received a financial strength rating of C++ from A.M.
 Best.
 This indicates that the company is much less financially stable than many of its competitors, and there is even a chance it will have trouble paying for customer claims in the future.
-Acceptance also received a very high number of complaints and poor reviews from existing customers, so we would recommend first considering other auto insurers unless you've been denied coverage elsewhere and are limited in your options.
+Acceptance also received a very high number of complaints and poor reviews from existing customers, so we would recommend first considering cheaper auto insurance companies unless you've been denied coverage elsewhere and are limited in your options.

 For those high-risk drivers that consider Acceptance Insurance, it does offer a few unique coverage options unavailable from other auto insurers, so it may be worth considering if one of these extras will save you money.
 Its TicketProof coverage reimburses drivers for up to $650 of the ticket and legal fees for certain driving infractions per rolling 12-month period.
 Customers can also purchase coverage that can defray the cost of prescription drugs and hospital stays, as well as accidental death and dismemberment coverage, all of which are rare options among car insurance companies.
 However, if you're considering one of these extra coverages, make sure they complement, not overlap with, coverage from your health or life insurance policies.